abbyssoul/libsolace/CONTRIBUTING.md

 ## Request a feature/improvement
 If the project doesn't do something you need or want it to do you can create a feature request.
-It is possible that there are othere users who need the same functions.
+It is possible that there are other users who need the same functions.
 To request a feature:

 * Open an Issue at https://github.com/abbyssoul/libsolace/issues
 * Provide as much context as you can about what you're running into.